Fire Losses: Causes, Trends, Issues

 Causes, Trends and Issues

-The Office of the Fire Marshal and Emergency Management (OFMEM) has an historical database which contains reports filed by fire departments on every fire call.
-Municipal fire departments report to the OFMEM on every call they attend (fires and non fires).
-This data is in a database that goes back to 1983.
+The Office of the Fire Marshal and Emergency Management has an historical database which contains reports filed by fire departments on every fire call.
+Municipal fire departments report to the OFMEM on every call they attend (fires and non-fires).

 This data can be viewed in many ways - by province, by municipality, over time, at specific types of occupancies, ignition sources, and even by injuries or fatalities.